kolonialno/python-stand013/README.md

   enum with the values `AC`, `AE`, or `NE`) to a new `OrderResponseType` enum with `Z1` as the only possible value.
 This matches the format documentation, and is necessary to be able to validate any `ORDERS` using the XML schemas.

+- Commit d6f6995642f9c60fcf039828a888df16f230f86c: Change required content for the `MessageVersion` element to be exactly `STAND013 v1.0` for `ORDERS`, `ORDRSP`, and `DESADV`.
+This matches the requirement in the field listings in the STAND013 documentation.